MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-B-Management-Measures/section-679.25.md

 (B) An inseason adjustment that would allow other fisheries to continue in noncritical areas and time periods;

-(C) Closure of a management area and season to all groundfish fishing; or
+(C) Closure of a management area or portion thereof, or gear type, or season to all groundfish or halibut fishing; or

 (D) Reopening of a management area or season to achieve the TAC or gear share of a TAC for any of the target species.